O’Grady Quinlan Academy of Irish Dance New Beginners Classes

 Q: When will my child begin hard shoe lessons?

 A: Generally, it takes about 6 months to a year of dancing before your child will be ready to start classes in hard shoes.
 Students must learn the foundation of the soft shoe style of dancing prior to embarking on the hard shoe path.
-Please note that two of our locations: Bloomsbury and Allentown do not allow hard shoe dancing on their floors therefore our Easton and Hatfield Studios are the best options for Hard Shoe Dancing.
+Please that one of our location Allentown does not allow hard shoe dancing on their floors therefore, our Easton Studio is the best option for Hard Shoe Dancing.